LunarG/VulkanTools/via/README.md

  1. The hardware you have doesn't support Vulkan.
  2. Your hardware supports Vulkan, but you haven't yet installed a driver with Vulkan support.
  3. There is no Vulkan driver with support for the OS on which you are currently running.
-    - Sometimes, the company may provide Vulkan support for some devices on one Operatings System (say Windows), while still waiting to complete Vulkan on other systems.
+    - Sometimes, the company may provide Vulkan support for some devices on one Operating System (say Windows), while still waiting to complete Vulkan on other systems.
  4. Everything supports Vulkan, but the driver failed to install properly.

 Before approaching your Graphics driver vendor, it would help if you verified that your current driver for your current hardware on your current